Agent215/JavaParkingMeterPayStation/README.md

 ## Testing
 Our tests consist of component testing.
-We test each rate strategy for correct, and we perform sanity checking on other values.
+We tested each rate strategy for correctness, and we also performed sanity checks on other values.
 No part of the program needed to be changed during testing.
-However, the test for the alternating rate strategy almost warranted a change so that testing could be more exact... the test works differently depending on what day it is.
-We didn't want to modify any method outside the tests specifically so the tests could work.
-All tests are manual tests.
-We worked together on the tests and the methods being tested together in lab.
-All tests were written after the implementation was completed.
+However, the test for the alternating rate strategy almost warranted a change so that testing could be more exact.
+The test works differently depending on what day it is.
+We didn't want to modify any methods outside the tests specifically so the tests could work.
+The test for rate strategies were automated using Junit, the rest were manual.
+We worked together on the tests and the methods being tested together in the lab.
+The pay rate strategies were written before implementation of the main method.
+And the tests on the main were done after the fact.